SaadShakeel414/IFLM/README.md

 # 🚀 Mask-Occluded Face Recognition
 The official implementation of our paper, entitled **"Interactive Feature Learning Framework for Mask-Occluded Face Recognition"** (Under Review) in Pattern Analysis and Applications

+## 🔥 Pretrained Checkpoints
+The checkpoints will be uploaded soon.